neumino/neumino.github.io/movies.md

-### Rising High
+### The Sputnik
-*Released on 2020-04-17, vote average 6.9*
+*Released on 2020-04-16, vote average 5.7*

-Charting the rise and fall of three corrupt real estate agents who accumulate absurd wealth in no time but fall into a vortex of fraud, greed and drugs.
+USSR, 1983.
+Soviet cosmonaut-hero Vladimir Veshnyakov brings an alien creature to earth ... in his own body.
+In the secret laboratory of the regime city, the neurophysiologist Tatyana Klimova tries to save the astronaut from the monster, discovering that she is experiencing more than professional interest in her patient.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/cJl2EvFO_fE?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/xhLORcya9GU?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>